Fysek/ArchSound/README.md

 <img src="https://github.com/Fysek/ArchSound/blob/master/images/archsound_wiring.png" width="800"/>

 Note that wiring is missing pull-down resistors.
 These resistors are not needed if regular potentioneters are connected to the MCP.
 Pull-down resistors are used with ultraflat membrane potentiometer because when the membrane is not pressed, the end of MCP is floating thus these resistors are needed.

+To enable second SPI interface, please follow instruction on: [Raspberry Pi Pinout SPI](https://pinout.xyz/pinout/spi)

 <!-- SOFTWARE -->
 ### Software